Restriction in Eating Disorder Recovery and How it can Manifest

 Diet products of any type

-You are not on a diet if you are in eating disorder recovery and uthis one is definitely not excusable as it is blatant restriction.
-Plus full fat, full sugar options always taste better and ARE the right choice!
+You are not on a diet if you are in eating disorder recovery and this one is definitely not excusable as it is blatant restriction.
+Plus, full-fat and full-sugar options always taste better and ARE the right choice!

-Restricting before an event or big meal to give yourself more ‘permission to eat’ when you are there… or restricting after a meal or event as a way to compensate, even though you are still bloody hungry!
-You don’t need to restrict as permission to eat later and you don’t need to restrict even after a huge feast when you are still hungry (mentally or physically) and to recover it is key that you don’t!
+Restricting before an event or big meal to give yourself more ‘permission to eat’ when you are there… or restricting after a meal or event to compensate, even though you are still bloody hungry.
+You don’t need to restrict as permission to eat later and you don’t need to restrict even after a huge feast when you are still hungry (mentally or physically) and to recover it is key that you don’t.

 Restriction in response to weight gain

-Many people also restrict if they notice their weight has gone up and judge it to be too fast or inappropriate and so cut their intake again to try to slow the rate of gain down or stop it altogether… Ultimately, recovery means letting go of any attempts to manipulate body weight and shape and eating with NO restriction.
+Many people also restrict if they notice their weight has gone up and judge it to be too fast or inappropriate and so reduce their intake again to try to slow the rate of gain down or stop it altogether.
+Ultimately, recovery means letting go of any attempts to manipulate body weight and shape and eating with NO restriction.

 Ignoring body cravings